 Plan Your Next New Orleans Adventure

 Visiting New Orleans is like walking into a huge party—and everyone's invited to this one!
-Here, our city streets are filled with a celebratory New Orleans spirit so strong that you can feel it in your bones.
+Here, our city streets are filled with a strong celebratory New Orleans spirit that you can feel it in your bones.
 Truly a melting pot of enticing cultures, New Orleans' diversity is displayed through its variety of annual events.
 Whether you want to commemorate Mardi Gras with the masses or cheer on the Saints with fellow sports lovers, you're bound to have the time of your life when you embark on this area's adventures.

 Where: French Quarter